 Breath is one of the most essential human needs for life and for performance.
 Proper breathing can increase the oxygen flow in the body and thus increase the oxygen flow to the brain.
 This increase in oxygen will stimulate creativity in the mind, relaxation of the body, and helps to release stagnant energy.
 In order to breathe properly in meditation: comfortably breathe from the bottom belly, into the top of the lungs, and then release in the reverse order.

 Step 3: Visualization of Bringing Light into the Body

-Stay tuned for Part 2 of this blog series on meditation, where we will talk about the two main types of meditation to focus on after the preparatory process, plus the most effective system we have found for maximizing the results we can get from meditation.
+Click here to go to Part 2 of this blog series on meditation, where we talk about the two main types of meditation to focus on after the preparatory process, plus the most effective system we have found for maximizing the results we can get from meditation.